Hillingdon

 Rambling Group

-The next ramble will be on the 26th March and will be a walk from Baker Street to Westminster via the 4 Royal Parks and Regents Canal.
-Refreshments will be in one of the Hyde Park Cafes.
-About 6 miles and all the information is on the Events page or you can contact Jasia.
+The next ramble will be on the 25th April and will be a circular walk from Harefield Hospital (Hill End Road entrance) via Rickmansworth Aquadrome.
+We’ll stop for refreshments at the aquadrome café before returning.
+It’ll be about 6 miles through countryside, woods (hopefully with some bluebells out), farmland and canal so it might be muddy.
+All the information is on the Events page or you can contact Jasia.

 Sunday Concerts